sjsone/vscode-neos-fusion-lsp/README.md

 ### CodeLens

-Currently it CodeLens only provides a link to the NodeType-YAML-File for Prototype-Creations.
+Currently it only provides a link to the NodeType-YAML-File for Prototype-Creations.

 ![resource:// capability](https://github.com/sjsone/vscode-neos-fusion-lsp/blob/main/images/codelens_nodetype.gif?raw=true)